-The Bank's anti-money laundering measures are regularly audited by the internal auditors, who report to the Audit and Compliance Committee of the Board.
-The Central Bank performs periodic inspections of the Bank's compliance with anti-money laundering regulations; the last AML/CFT follow-up examination by the Central Bank was concluded in June 2020, and the most recent annual regulatory examination was conducted on March 2020 and final report is yet to be issued by the regulator.
-The annual inspection of the Central Bank covers all areas in the bank including Compliance and AML activities.
-Additionally, the Bank's anti-money laundering measures are audited by independent external auditors every year.
-However, in light of the recent COVID-19 pandemic, the CBB has exempted licensees from the annual AML/CFT review conducted by the external auditor.
 The overseas branches in India and Kuwait and the subsidiary, CrediMax, have designated compliance and MLRO functions to ensure implementation of applicable regulatory requirements.
 The Bank is committed to combating money-laundering and, towards this end, implements all 'Prevention of Money Laundering Regulations' as stipulated in the Financial Crimes Module of the CBB Rulebook and other guidelines issued by the CBB.
-These regulations and guidelines are consistent with the revised FATF recommendations, 'Customer Due Diligence for Banks' paper of the Basel Committee, and best international practices.
+These regulations and guidelines are consistent with the revised Financial Action Task Force (FATF) recommendations, 'Customer Due Diligence for Banks' paper of the Basel Committee, and best international practices.